codingandcommunity/booster-read-projects-function/README.md

 This repository uses the `aws-serverless-express` library to implement an AWS Lambda function that calls an express router that serves the API.
 However, this project can be tested locally as a normal express server.

+## Getting Started

+1. `git clone` Clone this repository
+1. Open a terminal in the project directory
+1. `yarn install` to install dependencies
+1. `yarn test` to ensure everything works
+1. `yarn start` to start the development server

 ## Commands

 - `yarn start` starts a local express server for testing